 It’s even easier to disable the entire program than it is to disable each shield individually, even though it leaves you more vulnerable.
 All you need to do is find the Avast Antivirus icon in your system tray, then right-click on it.
 From the pop-up menu, select Avast Shields Control.

 Once you’ve chosen Avast Shields Control, you’ll see how many shields you have on, plus the option of turning them off if you’d like.
-Choose whichever time interval works best for you.
+Choose which time interval works best for you.
 Of course, you can also disable the entire Avast Antivirus through the program itself, but the system tray is much quicker and easier!